Crissium/SilverDict/README.md

 - [X] GoldenDict-like dictionary group support
 - [X] A mobile-friendly interface (retouch needed)
 - [ ] A real mobile app

+### Issue backlog

+- [ ] Malformed DSL tags
+- [ ] Hyperlinked queries sometimes do not use the active group
+- [ ] Make the dialogues children of the root element
+- [ ] (Possibly) pango's colour tags
+- [ ] Only display dictionaries containing the headword searched for in the right pane
+- [ ] Button to clear query
+- [ ] Button to search in page

 ## Usage